-CCNSW will begin initial analysis of operators at the end of 2022, when all activity data for 2021/22 has been received, to assess likely categorisation in preparation for the commencement of licensing.
+CCNSW has conducted an initial analysis of operators based on activity data, to assess likely categorisation in preparation for the commencement of licensing.
 Operators will be supported through the application process and will be informed of their allocated category when granted a licence.